Flexible Modular Casework & Furniture

 - Expert engineers

-- Meet your desired look for your lab
+- Meet the desired look for your lab

 Your flexible modular casework project can include components such as articulating computer monitor arms, electrical raceway systems for both phone and data, adaptable gas delivery systems for gases including air, vacuum, nitrogen, argon, oxygen and steam etc. We also utilize suspended base cabinets with regularity, making cleaning very easy.